 Don’t spend as much energy on what you don’t like about your relationship as you do to celebrate what’s right with it!
 Think of what you appreciate about the person and your relationship and tell them – often!

 Now, I challenge you to pick one of these seven tips and take one step this week towards getting better at it!
-Do you have other strategies that work for you?
-Please leave a comment and share your favorite.

 Do you find yourself wishing you could be a better communicator both at home and at work?
 Learn these skills and develop the self-confidence you need with my new online course, Communication Skills for Success.
 For any questions or to learn more, you can also contact me for a free 30-minute consultation.